jenh/ArcadeParty/README.md

 **To generate and attach the table-specific DynamoDB policy**:

-1. Double-check that the Resource in `policies/DynamoDBSecureTable.json` matches what you set in `lambda/constants.js`.
+1. Verify that the Resource in `policies/DynamoDBSecureTable.json` matches what you set in `lambda/constants.js`.
 If it doesn't match, edit it within `policies/DynamoDBSecureTable.json`.
 If you decide to change `constants.js` instead, be sure to run `aws redeploy` again.
 If you run the following `grep` command, the output should look like the following, where `ap_demo` is the database name you are using:

     ```
     $ grep Resource.*arn policies/DynamoDBSecureTable.json && grep dynamo lambda/constants.js